henare/CiviCRM-eWay-recurring-payment-processor/README.md

 The `process_recurring_eway_payments.php` file is intended to be run daily from the command line.
 It processes pending transactions and recurring transactions that are due to be processed.

-It is not ready to run out of the box and needs further customisation (see issue #3).
+It is not ready to run out of the box and needs further customisation.
+* Set CIVICRM_DIRECTORY to name the directory where CiviCRM is installed (On a Drupal installation this might be '/var/www/drupal/sites/all/modules/civicrm')
+* Set RECEIPT_SUBJECT_TITLE to the subject you want your receipt emails to have

 Background
 ----------